War Brides Act

 The War Brides Act (59 Stat.
 659, Act of Dec.
-28, 1945) was enacted on December 28, 1945, to allow alien spouses, natural children and adopted children of members of the United States Armed Forces, "if admissible", to enter the U.S. as non-quota immigrants after World War II.
+28, 1945) was enacted on December 28, 1945, to allow alien spouses, natural children and adopted children of members of the United States Armed Forces, "if admissible", to enter the US as non-quota immigrants after World War II.
 More than 100,000 entered the United States under this Act and its extensions and amendments until it expired in December 1948.
 The War Brides Act was a part of new approach to immigration law that focused on family reunification over racial exclusion.
 There were still racial limits that existed particularly against Asian populations, and Chinese spouses were the only Asian nationality that qualified to be brought to the United States under the act.
 The act was well supported and easily passed because family members of servicemen were the recipients, but concerns over marital fraud caused some tension.

 Content

 The 1945 Act only exempted spouses and dependents of military personnel from the quotas established by the Immigration Act of 1924 and the mental and health standards otherwise in force.
 The quotas in the Immigration Act of 1924, at first, reduced the percentage admitted from 3 to 2, with the base population being the number of immigrants of each nationality present in the United States in 1890.
 This changed in 1927 with the introduction of the National Origins test, which capped the total number of annual admissions at 150,000, and with the 1920 population as the base, it assigned quotas on the basis of "national origins".
 The Immigration Act of 1924 excluded immigrants from the New World and their descendants; descendants of "American aborigines"; descendants of "slave immigrants"; and Asians or their descendants through the calculation of national origins.
 The 1882 Chinese Exclusion Act was repealed in 1943 by the Chinese Exclusion Repeal Act, and this allowed Chinese spouses of US armed service members to immigrate to the United States under the War Brides Act.
 Chinese spouses were the only Asian spouses that were allowed to be admitted by the War Brides Act.
 The Alien Fiancées and Fiancés Act of 1946 (60 stat.
 339, Act of June 29, 1946) extended the privileges to Filipino and Asian Indian fiancées and fiancés of war veterans.
 In 1950, Congress voted to bring back the War Brides Act and this return expanded the privilege of immigration on a non-quota basis to Korean and Japanese spouses.